Understanding the different types of fifth wheel hitches

 Now, if you already have a short bed truck you can still use a fifth wheel hitch, but you will need to use a slider hitch.

-This is a hitch that slides further back (towards the tailgate) in the bed of the truck only when you’re doing tight turns at low speed.
-Such as pulling into or out of your camp site.
-This allows you to do tighter turns because the trailer is moved further away from the cab and it won’t hit.
+This is a hitch that slides further back (towards the tailgate) in the bed of the truck only when you’re doing tight turns at low speed, such as pulling into or out of your camp site.
+This allows you to do tighter turns (smaller turning radius) because the trailer is moved further away from the cab and it won’t hit.

 Hopefully explained with this pic: